Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Methodology

 Applications (apps) are usually high-level scripts that utilize a use case- and setup-specific composition of the available wrappers to control a physical or simulated robot.
 Apps can also be wrappers that perform read-only operations, such as a storage wrapper that stores information from the scene in a specific format.
 Most apps fall into two categories: Generate and record robot behavior for downstream imitation learning or execute a policy for evaluation.
 RCS is shipped with a wide variety of apps, such as teleoperation with different kinds of hardware, trajectory generators like OMPL, and policy inference engines.

 VLA policies, and other recent deep learning-based models often come with a fairly rigid set of software dependencies, which can be incompatible with the dependencies of the software that interfaces with the target robotic platform.
-RCS provides a dedicated application layer library called \textit{Agents} to address this issue.
-Agents is implemented as a lightweight Python package with minimal dependencies that can be installed in the respective policy's environment.
-The Agents package is then used to interface with the policy's inference pipeline to create a server instance.
-This communicates with a client instance of Agents that is deployed in a parallel \rcs{} environment.
-Communication between the two instances is achieved through RPC, which uses TCP in the case of remote machines, or shared memory if both instances live in the same machine.
+RCS provides a dedicated application layer library called \textit{VLAgents} to address this issue.
+VLAgents is implemented as a lightweight Python package with minimal dependencies that can be installed in the policy's Python environment.
+The VLAgents package is then used to interface with the policy's inference pipeline to create a server instance.
+This communicates with a client instance of VLAgents that is deployed in a parallel \rcs{} environment.
+Communication between the two instances is achieved through RPC, which uses TCP in the case of remote machines, or shared memory if both instances live on the same machine.
 This method has two main benefits: (1) RPC allows transmitted data to be accessed like a typical local variable, allowing a consistent interface on both sides; and (2) all observations in a given timestep come pre-aligned, as the alignment is handled by the layers that generate the data.
+VLAgents currently integrates seven different policies and three different simulation environments.